typesAreSpaces/AXDInterpolator/README.md

 ## Setting up an input formula

+We use the type `Int` to encode elements of the Index type.

 Input is processed as SMTLIB2 files.
 If the input includes function applications of our extended language, i.e. diff, length, empty_array, undefined,